Gorilla Warfare (Dad's Army): Synopsis

 Mainwaring casts himself as a highly important secret agent whom his platoon must escort to a clandestine destination.
-GHQ has put out counter-agents to catch him, so the platoon decides to trust no-one.
-Hodges arrives with news of "an 'orrible hairy monster on the loose".

 Plot

 The platoon arrives at the church hall and load their equipment onto Jones' van, ready for a weekend exercise.
-The exercise concerns guerrilla warfare, the objective of the exercise is to transport a highly important agent (Mainwaring) to a selected destination while avoiding the best efforts of the mock enemy to capture him.
+Mainwaring briefs the men on the exercise, which concerns guerrilla warfare.
+The objective of the exercise is to transport a highly important agent (Mainwaring) to a selected destination while avoiding the best efforts of counter-agents GHQ has put out to capture him.
 The importance of the exercise does not stop Godfrey and Wilson bringing a few luxury items, to the consternation of Mainwaring.

-Mainwaring briefs the men on the exercise and takes the opportunity to ridicule Captain Square and the Eastgate platoon, after their attempt at the exercise the previous week resulted in Square being captured after only an hour.
+Mainwaring then takes the opportunity to ridicule Captain Square and the Eastgate platoon, after their attempt at the exercise the previous week resulted in Square being captured after only an hour.
 Unbeknownst to Mainwaring, the Verger and Warden Hodges are watching them, discussing their plans to sabotage the platoon's efforts on the orders of Captain Square, who has offered them £1 each to foil Mainwaring.

-The platoon embarks on the exercise with various adventures, making surprisingly good progress and managing to avoid the schemes of Hodges and the Verger, who, while walking through some woodland, are suddenly pursued by what appears to be a gorilla.
+The platoon embarks on the exercise with various adventures, such as ignoring two nuns who need help with their car and checking a baby's pram for a wireless receiver.
+Making surprisingly good progress, they also manage to avoid the schemes of Hodges and the Verger who, while walking through some woodland, are suddenly pursued by what appears to be a gorilla.
 Meanwhile, a man in a white coat approaches Mainwaring with a story about a missing gorilla, trained by the War Office for war work.
-Sensing a ploy, the platoon dismisses this information, even when Hodges, having taken refuge in a tree, tells them of the animal he has encountered.
+Sensing a ploy, the men dismiss this information, even when Hodges, having taken refuge in a tree, tells them of the animal he and the Verger encountered.